 Cinnamon Bear: I don’t blame ya, Captain.
 That old witch was a terror, no mistake at all about it.

 Captain Tintop: She was a bit of a caution, sir, indeed.
 Having turned the Bad Dolls over to the repair factory to be re-stuffed, inquired of your head foreman, Santa Claus, sir, as to what might be done with the prisoner.
-Prisoner, not being citizen of Snowland, and having no orders as to final disposition of sent, Foreman opined that prisoner might be made into something useful.
+Prisoner, not being citizen of Snowland, and having no orders as to final disposition of same, Foreman opined that prisoner might be made into something useful.
 I suggested Christmas wreath.
 Evergreen for wintergreen, you know.

 Crazy Quilt: So, that’s how it happened.